odunayo12/pora-project-cohort-3/Readme.md

     - Margin = Net Revenue + interest on instalments.
     - Receivables.
 What is the Debt obligation of our customers?
 Hint: use ageing report.
 Late payments also attracts some levy (see instalment table).
     - Analyze accounts reconciliation.
 Are there overpayments?
 Recommend ways to manage such disbursements.
+2. Analyze accounts reconciliation.
+Are there overpayments?
+Recommend ways to manage such disbursements.

+#### Stack:

+PostgreSQL, dbt, Looker

+## Hardcore Data analysis

+Jubilee Groceries maintains a MySQL database and a Postgres database as it’s analytical database, since open-source, cost-effective, and can be combined with other toolings to achieve cost effectiveness.

+### Requirements (Hardcore Data analysis)

+1. Implement its analytics database framework.
+2. Deploy `dbt` (data build tool) to manage `sql` queries and versions
+3. Establish base tables for the Finance, Operations, and Health group to help meet their requirements.
+4. Manage data engineering procedures of the team.
+Stack: PostgreSQL, MySQL, Prefect, `dbt`, `git`.

 ## Resources